eser/acik.io/.github/ARCHITECTURE.md

 # Architecture Guide

-This guide aims to explain how this codebase is organized.
+This guide explains how this full-stack codebase is organized.

 ## File Structure